 If the 5GMSd Client supports the reception of audio:

+- the IVAS decoding capability should be supported as defined in 3GPP TS 26.117 [4] clause 5.2.

 - xHE-AAC stereo decoding capability should be supported as defined in 3GPP TS 26.117 [4] clause 5.2.

 NOTE: xHE-AAC® is a registered trademark of Fraunhofer in Germany and other countries and is used with Fraunhofer’s permission.